 (2) Every employer shall ensure that, where the safety of work equipment depends on how it is installed or assembled, it is not used after installation or assembly in any position unless it has been inspected in that position.

-When climbing or descending ladders, both hands are needed.
-You should always have a secure handhold available when using a ladder.
-This means, when ladders are used for access, they protrude above the access point.
+When ladders are used for short-term work, you shouldn't work off the top rungs.
+When ladders are used for access, they need to protrude above the access point.
 This is so you can maintain a handhold while dismounting (unless another secure handhold has been provided).

 You should also think about how you will move tools and materials up the working height if needed.
 Think about using a toolbelt, a shoulder bag or similar (or hoist them up afterwards).